microsoft/Tools-for-Health-Data-Anonymization/README.md

 # Samples

 ## Sample configuration file for HIPAA Safe Harbor method
-FHIR Anonymizer comes with a [safe harbor configuration file](samples/configs/safe-harbor-config.json) to help meet the requirements of HIPAA Safe Harbor Method.
+FHIR Tools for Anonymization comes with a safe harbor configuration file to help meet the requirements of HIPAA Safe Harbor Method (2)(i).
+HIPAA Safe Harbor Method (2)(ii) talks about "actual knowledge", which is out of scope for this project.

+Out of the 18 identifier types mentioned in HIPAA Safe Harbor method (2)(i), this configuration file deals with the first 17 identifier types (A-Q).
+The 18th type, (R), is unspecific and hence not considered in this configuration file.

-We **strongly** recommend that you review the HIPAA guidelines and verify the implementation before using this configuration file for your requirements.
+This configuration file is provided in a best-effort manner.
+We **strongly** recommend that you review the HIPAA guidelines as well as the implementation of this project before using it for you anonymization requirements.

+The safe harbor configuration file can be accessed [here](samples/configs/safe-harbor-config.json).

 # Concepts

-## How FHIR Anonymizer works
+## How anonymization engine works
-The FHIR Anonymizer uses a configuration file specifying different parameters as well as de-identification methods for different data-elements and datatypes.
+The anonymization engine uses a configuration file specifying different parameters as well as de-identification methods for different data-elements and datatypes.

-FHIR Anonymizer comes with a default configuration file, which is based on the [HIPAA Safe Harbor](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance) method.
+The repo contains a default configuration file, which is based on the [HIPAA Safe Harbor](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance) method.
 You can modify the configuration file as needed based on the information provided below.

 # Reference

-## FHIR Anonymizer command line tool
+## The command line tool

-FHIR Anonymizer can be used as a command-line tool to anonymize a folder containing FHIR resource files.
+The command-line tool can be used to anonymize a folder containing FHIR resource files.
 Here are the parameters that the tool accepts:

 | Option | Name | Optionality | Default | Description |
 | ----- | ----- | ----- |----- |----- |